We may earn affiliate commissions for the recommended products. Learn more.

 Multi-factor authentication (MFA) adds a crucial additional layer of security to your account.
 If enabled, you’ll need to verify your identity using two or more methods before you can access your vault.
 Between the two password managers, Zoho Vault offers more authentication methods.

 1Password supports the most common two-factor authentication (2FA) methods.
-To start, authenticator apps Authy and Microsoft Authenticator are allowed.
+To start, authenticator apps like Authy, Microsoft Authenticator, and Okta Verify are allowed.
 Apart from that, FIDO2/WebAuthn security keys like YubiKey and Titan are supported, too.
 Alternatively, you can also enable push notifications to confirm sign-in requests using Duo Security.

 Zoho Vault, meanwhile, is even more liberal and supports many authentication methods.
 This includes: